 PITTSBURGH — Long-time Pittsburgh Steelers head coach Mike Tomlin is resigning from the post he has held for nearly two decades following a blowout playoff loss to the Texans Monday night, team team's owner announced Tuesday.

 Tomlin, 53, was born in Hampton, grew up in Newport News, and graduated from Denbigh High School before attending college at William & Mary.
-He he was hired to lead the Steelers in 2007 and, until his resignation Tuesday, was the longest-tenured active coach in the league.
+He he was hired to lead the Steelers in 2007 and, until his resignation Tuesday, was the longest-tenured active coach in all of North American major professional sports.

 Watch related: Tomlin talks with former WTKR anchor Barbara Ciara